-Briefing is being released in phases with a general roll out in progress for Microsoft 365 Enterprise users with Exchange Online mailboxes in English and Spanish.
+Briefing is available for Microsoft 365 Enterprise users with Exchange Online mailboxes that are in a supported language.

 Why am I getting this?

-You are receiving the Briefing email because this email is currently on for your organization.
-If you are not receiving the Briefing email, it might be because you previously unsubscribed, or because your administrator has disabled it for you.
+You are receiving the Briefing email because it is currently turned on for all of your organization.
+If you are not receiving the Briefing email, it might be because you previously unsubscribed, or because your admin disabled it for you or your organization.

 Contact your admin if you'd like to receive the Briefing email.
 This email is not controlled with the Cortana app and is unrelated to any Cortana on Windows settings.
 To opt out, go to cortana.office.com.

 You’ll get a different version of the Briefing email depending on which version of Outlook you’re using:

 - Adaptive version - If you open the Briefing email in OWA (Outlook Web Access), Outlook mobile (iOS and Android), and Outlook for Windows or Mac desktop, you’ll see the Adaptive version with links to open tasks, upcoming meetings, related documents, and complete in-line actions, and book suggested focus time.

 - HTML version - If you open the Briefing in an email app other than Outlook or in OWA on a mobile device, you’ll see the HTML version that links to open tasks, upcoming meetings, and related documents, but will not include in-line actions or suggested focus time.

 The Briefing email looks for actionable tasks in Outlook and includes the top results in the email.
 If these tasks are related to any upcoming meetings, they’ll be listed in context with the meeting.
 Meetings will also have links to any attached or potentially related documents.